Myanmar–Thailand border: Border crossings

-Permanent Border Crossing
+Permanent border crossings

-Temporary Border Crossing
+Temporary border crossings

-Border crossing open for foreigners for travel purposes only.
+These border crossings are open for foreigners for travel purposes only.

-Checkpoint for Border Trade
+Checkpoints for border trade

-Border crossing open for cross-border local trade only.
+These border crossings are open for cross-border local trade only.
 There are 13 checkpoints for border trade officially recognized by the Ministry of Interior, located in Chiang Rai, Chiang Mai, Mae Hong Son and Ranong provinces.
 Entering the opposite country beyond these checkpoints and their associated markets is illegal.

-Special Checkpoint for Border Trade
+Special checkpoint for border trade

-Border crossing open for cross-border local trade only.
-Special Checkpoints for Border Trade are planned as future permanent crossing.
+One special checkpoint for border trade is planned as a future permanent crossing.
 Entering the opposite country beyond these checkpoints and their associated markets is currently illegal.